Psychology Field Research

 • Experience in education or the assessment of children/adults with and without disabilities

-• Master’s degree or above in special education, school psychology, childhood/exceptional education, clinical, or counseling psychology
+• Master’s degree or above in special education, school psychology, childhood/exceptional education, clinical, or counseling psychology, neuropsychology, educational assessment

 • Training in psychometrics, assessment, and test-subject matter